codechefmarc/local-drupal-dev/README.md

 # Refresh Local
 1. Run `npm run refresh` to rebuild your local from scratch.
 This command will also re-run `composer install` as well.

+# Retrieve updates from the original repo
+1. There is now a git remote called `original` to more easily retrieve updates from the original repo.
+2. Run `git pull original main` to get the latest updates into your project.